Scaling FME Server Dynamically on Microsoft Azure

 5. Add a metric rule.

-Often with FME Server, the system metrics on CPU/Memory aren’t that useful as they only indicate what is currently running, not what is waiting to run.
-To get around this you can use a custom metric from FME Server to base our scaling on the length of queues.
+Often, with FME Flow, the system metrics on CPU/Memory aren’t particularly useful, as they only indicate what is currently running, not what is waiting to run.
+To get around this, you can use a custom metric from FME Flow to base our scaling on the length of queues.
 There is a wide range of possible scenarios and useful metrics, which highly depend on individual scenarios.
-Here is an proof of concept showcasing the scaling of VMSS based on the number of queued jobs: Scaling Exmaple
+Here is a proof of concept showcasing the scaling of VMSS based on the number of queued jobs: Scaling Exmaple

 Was this article helpful?